ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 This represents the replication mode in operation and may be different from REPL_MODE.

-When the replication mdoe is set to EAGER, if there is a replication gap due to a failure, replication will be operate in LAZY mode.
+When the replication mode is set to EAGER, if there is a replication gap due to a failure, replication will be operate in LAZY mode.

 Otherwise, it is the same as the value of REPL_MODE.